 In this context, UM and its partners have entered into the ambitious strategic programme Kennis-As Limburg.
 This programme will see the existing and new campuses in Maastricht, Geleen, Venlo and Parkstad merged into a single, international knowledge centre specialising in the areas of biomaterials and innovative healthcare.
 The campuses serve as flywheels to attract knowledge workers, keep the population vital and fuel the growth engine of the Limburg economy.

-Maastricht University became a member of the Worldwide Universities Network (WUN) in 2013, as the network’s first and only Dutch university.
-WUN consists of 18 research universities in 11 countries on 6 continents, including renowned institutions such as the University of Alberta, the University of Cape Town, the University of Sydney and the Chinese University of Hong Kong.
-Membership is by invitation only.
-The network offers a platform for collaboration on education and transnational research projects on varied themes of global importance.
+Maastricht University is the sole Dutch member of the Worldwide Universities Network (WUN): 18 research universities across 6 continents, from Alberta, to Cape Town, Sydney, and Hong Kong.
+The network offers a platform for collaboration on education and transnational research projects.

 Maastricht University pays close attention to the visual arts, architecture and the interiors of its buildings.
 Pleasing aesthetics, after all, contribute to the quality of our work and study environment.
 The Art and Heritage Committee (KEC) is responsible for UM’s art policy.
 The KEC draws attention to the special architecture of the historical buildings in the city centre as well as the new buildings in Randwyck and improves the work and study environment in university buildings through the placement of artworks.
 It initiates and supervises art projects.
 Every six months, the KEC organises an exhibition in UM’s main administration building (Minderbroedersberg 4–6).For more information, visit the KEC-website

 Can we trust cultured meat?Friday, July 23, 2021